ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/protected_characteristics.md

   - civil partnership
   -

+## What are the protected characteristics

+It is unlawful to discriminate against anyone on the grounds of:

+age
+gender reassignment
+being married or in a civil partnership being pregnant or having recently given birth disability race including colour, nationality, ethnic or national origin religion, belief or lack of religion or belief sex sexual orientation
 ---

-Protected Characteristic Guidance Notes: Age
+###Age
-Refers to a person belonging to: • a particular age group (e.g. 20 year olds) or
-• a range of ages (e.g. 60 to 80)
+Age discrimination might be against to a person belonging to a particular age group (eg 20-year-olds) or a range of ages (eg 60 to 80-year-olds).

-Transexual People
+###Gender reassignment
-It is unlawful to discriminate against someone due to their gender reassignment, changing the physiological or attributes of their sex.
+It is unlawful to discriminate against someone due to their gender reassignment.
-This includes where someone is:
+This includes where someone:

-• Proposing to undergo gender reassignment or
+* is proposing to undergo gender reassignment or
-• Are currently undergoing gender reassignment or
+* is currently undergoing gender reassignment or
-• Have already undergone (or partially undergone) the process of gender reassignment
+* has already undergone (or partially undergone) the process of gender reassignment

-Pregnancy or Maternity
+###Pregnancy or maternity
 This refers to: - Pregnancy
 - Having recently given birth (can include the need to breastfeed)